JoseBlanca/franklin/doc/source/using_ngs_backbone.rst

 lucy_settings
   A path to a lucy settings file with the splice and vectors files to be used by lucy

+min_seq_length
+  The minimum sequence length allowable after the cleaning is done.
+All sequences shorter than these values will be discarded.
+This is a subsection with one value for each platform 454, sanger and illumina.

 lucy settings
 _____________